devneet/database-interaction-flask-app/readme.md

 # Database Interaction Application
-##### _A flask architecture based web application interacting with multiple databases - MySQL, Cassandra and MongoDB_
+##### _A flask architecture based web application interacting with multiple databases - MySQL, Microsft SQL Server, Cassandra and MongoDB_

 This is a web application built on top of front end technology frameworks such as
 - HTML5